Nothing More to Say

-"Nothing More to Say" is the debut single by the British musician Sophie, released in January 2013 through Huntleys + Palmers.
+"Nothing More to Say" is the debut single by the British music producer Sophie, released in January 2013 through Huntleys + Palmers.
 The single contains the song "Eeehhh" and two versions of the title track, one of which had involvement from DJ Jackmaster.
 These songs are of the electro house genre while containing pop elements.
 "Nothing More to Say" was acclaimed and considered one of Sophie's most essential songs.
 The single was reissued in early 2022.

 Background and release

-Andrew Thomson, CEO of the label Huntleys + Palmers, first met Sophie a soundcheck in 2011.
+Andrew Thomson, CEO of the label Huntleys + Palmers, first met Sophie at a soundcheck in 2011.
 In 2012, Sophie's remix of Auntie Flo's "Highlife" peaked the label's interest.
 Huntleys + Palmers first released "Nothing More to Say" in January 2013; Thomson said that it would've been released earlier if "distribution hadn't been as slow".
 The release of "Nothing More to Say" was accompanied by a quote by Sophie: "I try to make music which is fun to dance to—that should be the loudest voice talking.
 I think it would be extremely exciting if music could take you on the same sort of high-thrill three-minute ride as a theme park roller coaster".
 The single (Note: Some sources consider it an EP.) is composed of "Eeehhh" and two versions of "Nothing More to Say", a vocal mix and a dub version where DJ Jackmaster was involved.
 An official mashup combining "Nothing More to Say" and "Eeehhh" was also released.